csc-training/geocomputing/gdal/readme.md

 	* A basic serial batch job, where several files are handled in a bash script for loop, one after the other.
 Only 1 core is used.
 	* Parallel batch job, where different files are handled in parallel with GNU-parallel.
 Up to one node can be used, in Puhti that is up to 40 cores.

 GDAL includes many other useful [commandline tools](https://gdal.org/programs/index.html), which usually are very efficient.
-In this example, we will reproject the coordinate system of multiple files in a folder, and add overviews to the same files.
+In this example, we will reproject the coordinate system of multiple files in a folder and save the file in Cloud-optimized format.
 Linux bash script is used for starting the GDAL commands.

 > [!IMPORTANT]
 > In these scripts `project_200xxxx` has been used as example project name.
 Change the project name to your own CSC project name.